Baking and Pastry Arts FAQ's

 4. How long does it take to complete the program?

 - An Associate in Applied Science Degree – Baking and Pastry Arts is awarded by the college upon completion of the two-year program.
-The next group of day and evening students will begin classes fall semester 2013.

 5. What if I already have a degree?

 - Awesome!
 See the Admissions section of the college catalog for instructions on having your transcript evaluated.

 6. What if I just want to take a class or two?

 - The BPA program is intended for career-oriented students seeking an Associate's degree.
 Students can earn three specialization certificates on their way to the Associate's degree.

 - Corporate and Continuing Education offers Charlotte Cooks classes for the Home Gourmet.
 Classes can be accessed from the Hospitality Education Home Page.

 7. What if I don't have any previous food industry experience?